epetenko/uof-data-cleaning/README.md

 Craig, Disha and Erin looked at rows where subjects were not named, firearms were not discharged, or the incident type included an animal term such as "deer" or "goose" or any animal Craig could think of.
 We took out any instance where a wild animal was euthanized, but left in any instance where a dog or pet attacked an officer, as we felt those still reflected a type of force that carried a human cost.

 ## EDPs
+EDP stands for "Emotionally Distressed Persons," used broadly for any subject with a mental illness, mental health issue or disability that affected his/her interaction with officers.
+Erin created a dataset of all unique incident types, and Craig went through that dataset and added a label in another column if the incident type included keywords that indicated an EDP incident, such as "Suicidal," "Mental," "Psych," or "PESS," which is the organization that often responds to a scene to take an EDP to the hospital.
+Then Erin added a column to the data that labeled whether or not the case was EDP.

 ## Officer names, again